zeus-12/uxie/README.md

 - [x] also other note taking apps (obsidian,etc) : add a download as markdown feature for starters
 - [x] add dark mode for the bg of home screen
 - [x] save chat messages to db after streaming (some handler onComplete fn
+- [x] give solid width for the yellow line in the highlighter cusotm block in notes
 - [ ] integrate ai =>
   - [x] custom llm
   - [ ] chrome extension: prob wont happen => no good reason, since we cant feed the vectorised data to it.
 - [ ] integrate yjs or whatever for realtime note editing for blocknotes (eg already existing)
 - [ ] highlight popover tip not appearing at times (for later pages)
-- [ ] give solid width for the yellow line in the highlighter cusotm block in notes
 - [ ] create a isVectorised (use better name) column in document, and check that on the chat screen - maybe w. an option to vectorise it there? also check the number of pages before vectorising
-- [ ] create a validators folder which has zod types for all api body params => just chat for now
 - [ ] fix seo stuff, use next-seo
 - [ ] have a hardcoded message as first message of every chat => something like => "Hey there, ask me anything about this document!"